Mariposa-Health/internal-tools-privacy-policy/README.md

 We use the collected information to:

 - Verify user identity and authorize access.
-- Log access for security audits and compliance with HIPAA.
+- Log access for security audits and compliance with HIPAA and other regulatory requirements.
 - Enhance the extension's functionality by determining its availability on certain hostnames.

 ### 1.3 Information Sharing and Disclosure